cs109/2015/pages/syllabus.md

 **Project**

 Towards the end of the course you will work on a month-long data science project.
 The goal of the project is to go through the complete data science process to answer questions you have about some topic of your own choosing.
 You will acquire the data, design your visualizations, run statistical analysis, and communicate the results.
 You will work closely with other classmates in a **3-4 person project team**.
 You can come up with your own teams and use Piazza to find prospective team members.
-If you can\'t find a partner we will team you up randomly.
+If you cannot find a partner we will team you up randomly.
 We recognize that individual schedules, different time zones, preferences, and other constraints might limit your ability to work in a team.
 If this the case, ask us for permission to work alone.

 ## Course Policies